choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

     </plugins>
 {% endhighlight %}

 This means admins can issue commands and MCollective servers can read those commands and reply.
 This time, though, servers can't issue commands.
 The exception is the `mcollective.registration.agent` destination, which servers DO need the ability to write to if you've turned on registration.

-Admins, of course, can also read commands and reply, since they have power over the entire `mcollective.>` destination set.
+Admins, of course, can also read commands and reply as though they were servers, since they have power over the entire `mcollective.>` destination set.
 This isn't considered much of an additional security risk, considering that admins can already control your entire infrastructure.

 #### Detailed Restrictions with Multiple Subcollectives

 Both of the above examples assume only a single `mcollective` collective.
 If you are using additional [subcollectives][] (e.g. `uk_collective`, `us_collective`, etc.), their destinations will start with their name instead of `mcollective`.
 If you need to separately control authorization for each collective, it's best to use a template to do so, so you can avoid repeating yourself.

 {% highlight xml %}
     <plugins>